DensityCo/charts/charts/total-visits/README.md

 ├── story.js        # Contains a react-storyboard story.
 Use it to present different states of your chart in the parent project.
 └── styles.scss     # Contains all chart styles.
 ```

-# Publishing new versions to NPM

-*NOTE: All Density charts follow [semver](http://semver.org/).
-Make sure you follow it too!*

-Since npm has [some lifecycle hook issues](https://github.com/npm/npm/issues/3059), publishing this
-chart happens in the parent project.
-Within [the parent project](https://github.com/DensityCo/charts),
-run `make publish CHART=total-visits` to build the chart for production and publish it to npm.

-In addition, if you'd just like to make a build, you can run `make build CHART=total-visits`.
-Lastly,
-you can also run `make clean CHART=total-visits` to remove all build artifacts.